-The Group's Liquidity Incident Management Procedure establishes guidelines for managing liquidity crisis, identifying early warning signs of a possible liquidity event and the need for heightened liquidity risk monitoring and reduced liquidity risk exposure.
-In addition, it also identifies the individuals responsible for formulating and executing the Bank's response to a liquidity event.
-The Procedure is established to manage any potential adverse liquidity incidences which can be implemented on a timely basis so that appropriate actions can be taken to mitigate against any unexpected market developments.
+The Group's Liquidity Incident Management Plan Guideline establishes guidelines for managing liquidity crisis, identifying early warning signs of a possible liquidity event and the need for heightened liquidity risk monitoring and reduced liquidity risk exposure.
+In addition, it also identifies the individuals and units responsible for formulating and executing the Bank's response to a liquidity event.
+The Group's Liquidity Incident Management Plan Guideline also covers the entire Group's operations including foreign branch operations The Guideline is established to manage any potential adverse liquidity incidences which can be implemented on a timely basis so that appropriate actions can be taken to mitigate against any unexpected market developments.